 Knowing what questions to ask during the formation of your business is crucial to legally establishing the organizational framework that aligns with your vision and enables you to grow.
-Starting with the basics, walking you through vital details, and helping you bypass common pitfalls, Foshee & Yaffe, Attorneys At Law is poised to help you find the right strategy in the planning and formation stages of your organization, including creating workplace policies and procedures
+Starting with the basics, walking you through vital details and helping you bypass common pitfalls, we are poised to help you find the right strategy for the planning and formation stages of your organization, including creating workplace policies and procedures

 ASKING THE RIGHT BUSINESS ORGANIZATION QUESTIONS

 According to United States Small Business Administration, here are a few important questions we can help you answer:

 - Have you created profiles of your management team?

 - What are the qualifications of your board of directors?